AdityaWeeb/Calc-/README.md

-# Calc-
-very first project using front end applications
+Very first project using front end application such as HTML,CSS and JS